-Online Posted on mandatumam.com/ucits
+Online Posted on mandatumam.com

 Office Available free upon request from the registered offices of the management company and available for inspection at those offices.

-Many items are also available free on request from the central administrator, depositary and local distributors.
+Many items are also available free on request from the UCI administrator, depositary and local distributors.
 The articles are also available free upon request from, and for inspection at, the offices of the Luxembourg Commercial Register.

-Shareholder notices include convening notice of shareholder meetings (the annual general meeting and any extraordinary meetings) as well as notices of changes to the prospectus or articles, the mergers or closings of funds or share classes (along with the rationale for the decision), the start and end of suspensions of the processing of shares, the closing to purchases of a seed share class, and all other items for which notice is required.
-Media publication of suspensions of processing of shares will only occur if the suspension is anticipated to last at least one week.
+Shareholder notices include convening notice of shareholder meetings the annual general meeting and any extraordinary meetings as well as notices of changes to the prospectus or articles, the mergers or closings of funds or share classes (along with the rationale for the decision), the start and end of suspensions of the processing of shares, the closing to purchases of a seed share class, and all other items for which notice is required.
+Media publication of suspensions of processing of shares will only occur if the suspension is anticipated to processing of shares will only occur if the suspension is anticipated to last at least one week.